 CONTINGENT BENEFICIARY(IES)

 NAME SOCIAL SECURITY NO. TRUST DATE

 ADDRESS DATE OF BIRTH SHARE (%)

 CITY, STATE, ZIP RELATIONSHIP

 NAME SOCIAL SECURITY NO. TRUST DATE

 ADDRESS DATE OF BIRTH SHARE (%)

 CITY, STATE, ZIP RELATIONSHIP

 as the primary beneficiary, state law re designation(s), then such designation(I am the spouse of the IRA account hol I acknowledge that I have received a fa te, including AZ, CA, ID, LA, NV, NM, TX, WA, equires that your spouse consent to such des (s) may not be effective.
 Your spouse's signat lder named above.
-I agree to my spouse's nair and reasonable disclosure of my spouse's Custodian for any payment to my spouse's named above. ignation.
-If you do not obtain your s rure is required to be notarized if co ming of a primary beneficiary other property and financial obligations.
+I agree to my spouse's nar air and reasonable disclosure of my spouse's Custodian for any payment to my spouse's nate of the control of ignation.
+If you do not obtain your s ure is required to be notarized if co ning of a primary beneficiary other property and financial obligations.
 I pouse's consent to the foregoing mpleting this section. than or in addition to myself.

-CERTIFICATE OF ACKNOWLEDGMEN In the State of NT OF NOTARY PUBLIC , on
+CERTIFICATE OF ACKNOWLEDGMEN In the State of NT OF NOTARY PUBLIC, in the County of , on

-STATE ,, COUNTY DATE

-is/are subscribed to the within instrum that by his/her/their signature(s) on th nally appeared before me and proved to me onent and acknowledged to me that he/she/the instrument, the person(s), or the entity upon that the foregoing paragraph is true and corrections. ey executed the same in his/her/the on behalf of which the person(s) acto eir authorized capacity(ies), and
+STATE the above-named individual(s) person is/are subscribed to the within instrum that by his/her/their signature(s) on th COUNTY In the basis of satisfactory evidence be ey executed the same in his/her/the In behalf of which the person(s) actor eir authorized capacity(ies), and

 NOTARY SIGNATURE DATE (NOTARY SEAL)

-NOTARY PRINTED NAME СОММ ISSION EXPIRES
+NOTARY PRINTED NAME COMM SSION EXPIRES